tamtakoe/validators-constructor/README.md

     //Validate by several params
     range: function(value, options) {
-        var errorType = this.number(value) //you can find any validator in `this`
+        var errorTypeNumber = this.number(value) //you can find any validator in `this`

-        if (errorType) {
+        if (errorTypeNumber) {
-            return errorType; //returns error message of other validator }
+            return errorTypeNumber; //returns error message of other validator }

         if (!errorType) {